Honda in Formula One: 2019: Red Bull and Toro Rosso

 At the thirteenth round in Belgium, Honda introduced its Spec 4 power unit, which proved to be another step up in performance.
 Grid penalties hampered their races in Belgium and Italy, but the following seven races saw Honda-powered drivers score five podiums, with Honda's performance being particularly strong at the high-altitude tracks of Mexico and Brazil due to a compact turbocharger design.
 In Brazil, Verstappen won from pole position, while Pierre Gasly in his Toro Rosso-Honda beat Lewis Hamilton's Mercedes for second place in a straight drag to the finish line, scoring Honda's first 1–2 finish since the 1991 Japanese Grand Prix.
 Verstappen finished the 2019 season third in the championship for the first time in his career.
 Red Bull finished third in the constructors' standings, while Toro Rosso had their most successful season with two podiums and sixth place in the constructors' championship.
-Honda finished the season with the least on track failures of all four manufacturers by a noticeable margin and no retirements caused by engine failures in the entire season.
+Honda finished the season with the fewest on track failures of all four manufacturers by a noticeable margin and no retirements caused by engine failures in the entire season.